 The beam data are given re the transmit transducer or sonar head depth and the horizontal location of the active positioning system's antenna.
 Heave, roll, pitch, sound speed at the transducer depth and ray bending through the water column have been applied.
-On the EM 1002/2000/3000 the beam depths must be regarded as signed values to take into account beams which may be going upwards.
+On the EM 1002/2000/3000/3002 the beam depths must be regarded as signed values to take into account beams which may be going upwards.
 On the EM 120/300 the beam depths are always positive and the values are therefore unsigned.

-The range, beam depression angle (positive downwards and 90° for a vertical beam) and beam azimuth angle (re vessel centerline) are given relative to the transducer (sonar head) at the ping transmit time.
+The range, beam depression angle (positive downwards and $90^{\circ}$ for a vertical beam) and beam azimuth angle (re vessel centerline) are given relative to the transducer (sonar head) at the ping transmit time.
 Heave, roll, pitch and sound speed at the transducer depth have been applied, but not ray bending.
 These values may thus be directly used for a new ray bending calculation with a revised sound speed profile to generate new sounding depths and positions without any need for using attitude data.
-The range resolution in time is the inverse of the range sampling rate (i.e. nominally equivalent to about 70 μs for the EM 3000).